 Expert Travel Tip: How to Get Stellenbosch Wine Home

 Several of the wineries I visited work with Capreo.
-Capreo basically ship wine from South Africa all over the world.
+Capreo basically ships wine from South Africa all over the world.
 It is a great idea to sign up with Capreo and then make your purchases through them.
-They then provide costs which include duty and taxes in your currency which is great.
+They then provide costs that include duty and taxes in your currency which is great.

-If you’re staying in Stellenbosch this Full Day Wine Tour is a great option.
-It kicks off at 930 and will take you to four wineries (with tastings of 4-6 wines per winery) and a cheese and charcuterie lunch platter wine pairing.
+If you’re staying in Stellenbosch a Full Day Wine Tour is a great option.
+This wine tour kicks off at 930 and will take you to four wineries (with tastings of 4-6 wines per winery) and a cheese and charcuterie lunch platter wine pairing.
 This full-day wine tour visits Franschhoek and there is a chance to wander and it also visits a Nelson Mandela statue.
 They will pick up from Cape Town for an additional fee.

 If you’re staying in Cape Town and limited on time but want to see as much of South Africa’s wine country as possible then this Stellenbosch, Franschhoek and Paarl Full Day Wine Tour is for you.
 It covers all three of the regions, cheese and biltong and three wine tastings.
 This one of the best options for wine route tours Cape Town.